noe-protocol/noe/README.md

 **Boundary enforcement:** In production, the compiled kernel is the only component permitted to authorize actions.
 Python may propose, audit, replay, and orchestrate, but it cannot directly trigger actuators.

-This split is normal in robotics and safety systems: high-level orchestration can be dynamic and slower, but actuator-adjacent enforcement must be compiled and predictable.
+This split is normal in robotics and safety systems: high-level orchestration can be dynamic and slower, but actuator-adjacent decision enforcement must be compiled and predictable.

 <br />